apache/nuttx/drivers/syslog/README.txt

     * CONFIG_RAMLOG_NPOLLWAITERS - The number of threads than can be waiting for this driver on poll().
 Default: 4

-  If CONFIG_RAMLOG_CONSOLE or CONFIG_RAMLOG_SYSLOG is selected, then the following must also be provided:
+  If CONFIG_RAMLOG_SYSLOG is selected, then the following must also be
+  provided:

     * CONFIG_RAMLOG_BUFSIZE - The size of the circular buffer to use.
       Default: 1024 bytes.